arturopala/make-it-g8/src/main/resources/g8-build-template/README.md

 How to modify the template?
 ==

-Change the template sources blindly, be careful about placeholders and run `./test.sh` to validate the changes or ...
+Change the template sources in `/src/main/g8` as you need, be careful about placeholders, and run `./test.sh` to validate the changes or ...

-Run `./test.sh`, go to `$testTargetFolder$`, change the generated example project, build and test it running `$testCommand$`, and finally run `./update-g8.sh` to port changes back to the template.
+Run `./test.sh`, go to the `$testTargetFolder$`, change the generated example project, build and test it running `$testCommand$`, and finally run `./update-g8.sh` to port changes back to the template.